 - TFS 11 on the cloud using Live ID also has an on-premises version with full support for the scrum process.

 - Compiler as a service – APIs to manage compilers’ internal data.
-Perform copy and paste between C# and VB and code is automatically converted to the appropriate syntax.
+Perform copy and paste between C# and VB, and the code is automatically converted to the appropriate syntax.
 (Note: No support to handle mixing C# and VB files in the same project.)

 - More support for Windows Azure.
 DirectX 10.1 (no major changes) for UI rendering.

-- A huge range of hardware is supported.
+- A vast range of hardware is supported.
 During the keynotes, speakers had several machines from old to new and from small to large that were running the Windows 8 OS onstage.
-Support for ARM processers.
+Support for ARM processors.

-- Graphics are handled by GPU (Hardware acceleration) for better UI/gaming experience.
+- Graphics are handled by GPU (Hardware acceleration) for a better UI/gaming experience.

-The version of Windows 8 that was shown at the conference was just a preview version.
-The next milestones are beta, RTM and GA, though no release dates were announced at the conference.
+The version of Windows 8 shown at the conference was just a preview.
+The next milestones are beta, RTM, and GA, though no release dates were announced at the conference.
 The main focus is on quality.
 There was a huge emphasis on performance, speed, and power consumption.
 All three are critical for tablet machines.

 Some of the especially useful sessions I attended included: